-First of all this warm up game or practice game is not about scoring 180’s it is about practising trebles around the board.
+First of all this warm-up game or practice game is not about scoring 180’s it is about practising trebles around the board.
 The practice game can also be played as a game against an opponent or on your own.

 If you are playing this game by yourself I suggest you set yourself a target i.e. 60 points.
 This means you only need to hit three singles in each number to achieve this target number.
 If you are a regular player set this target higher I suggest 75 – 80.
-Alternatively keep a running total of your scores and aim to better the score the next time you play.
-You will be surprised how this basic game will improve your overall game and become an additive as you try to improve your score.
+Alternatively, keep a running total of your scores and aim to better the score the next time you play.
+You will be surprised how this basic game will improve your overall game and become an addictive as you try to improve your score.

 If you play the 180 as a game against friends then you can add an extra dimension to it.